skissler/MiceAndMobility/notes/README.md

 The next thing is to figure out what underlying assumptions are baked into the $A(\tau)$.
 Clearly it's a little bit of infectiousness, a little bit of recovery, a little bit of natural history of infection, a little bit of contact rates, a little bit of distances.
 I want to build this up piece by piece.

+How can we build up an $A(\tau$) from a statistical mechanic standpoint?
+Let's start with the SIR: